Bunny Ahearne: International ice hockey

-Later life and honours
+Personal life

-Ahearne died on 11 April 1985, at his home in England due to heart failure.
+Ahearne operated Blue Riband Travel from offices on Mayfair.
+He was married to Betty, and had two sons.
+He died on 11 April 1985, at his home in Toddington, Gloucestershire, due to heart failure.
 Gord Renwick attended the funeral on behalf of Canada, and said that despite their disagreements, Ahearne was respected by Canadian officials for his business sense.